Rene-007/atomicDDA/340_advancedDDA_GPU-optimized/README.md

 <div align="center"><img src="../003_media/sphere-50nm-01-0nm_final.jpg" alt="Geometry and spectra of the final 50nm sphere"></div>
 <br/>

-and even though the problem increased a lot in complexity, the computation time is still more than accaptable.
-So, the results are now good enough to go [atomic.](../400_atomicDDA)
+Even though the problem increased a lot in complexity, the computation time is still more than accaptable and the spectra are super smooth.
+So, these results are now good enough to finally go [atomic.](../400_atomicDDA)